talianzakowski/neos/EXTENSIONS.md

 3. Opted to subclass AttributeFilter to create a number of specialised filters which extract the relevant data value in question from CloseApproach objects and associated NEOs.

+4. Included a requirements.txt files with project dependencies as a venv was used for this project.
+Notable third party libraries used - flake8 and black to ensure linting is correct throughout although line lengths have been ignored in this case.
+All other linting issues addressed.

+Thanks for reading :)